Thijzer/ConverterCollection/README.md

 ## Installation

 At the moment you best install this Collection in a separate folder with git clone.

 After the clone is finished just run `composer install`.

-To be sure everything went right, execute the `bin/hercules` console command.
+To be sure the Installation went fine, execute the `bin/hercules` console command.
 You should be greeted with a set of options.

-## Usage

-Running the Spoon2Twig Converter.
-Run every command starting with `bin/hercules spoon2twig`

->>> Currenty only the --all is tested and working!

 example command
 ```php